2015-16 Season Set for Frisco & McKinney

 The orchestra has set the performances for the upcoming 2015-16 season that begins in November.
 It will feature a wide variety of music to meet traditional classical tastes, ballet, choral, plus some contemporary and minimalist compositions.
 Check the Upcoming Performances page for details.

 "We are grateful for the tremendous support provided by the sponsors listed below and by the citizens of Frisco and McKinney for welcoming us as your new resident orchestra.
-As we conclude our inaugural 2014-15 season, we look forward to the opportunity to grow and prosper along with your cities, and to become an important component of your rich and expanding cultural arts."
+As we begin our 2015-16 season, we look forward to the opportunity to grow and prosper along with your cities, and to become an important component of your rich and expanding cultural arts."

 Frisco Residents Pass Proposition No. 8 Approving $10 Million Bond for Performing Arts Center (PAC)